marko-knoebl/slides/readme.md

 # Slides for programming courses

-This is a collection of slides for programming courses.
+This is a collection of slides for programming courses, created from markdown sources.

 See <http://marko-knoebl.github.io/slides> for the slides.

 The presentations are standalone HTML files that can be downloaded and viewed offline.

-## Building
+## Building process

 To build from the sources:

 - clone this repository
 - run `npm install`
 - run `npm run build`

+The build process looks for files in the _entrypoints_ folder which in turn include files from the _sections_ folder.

 ## Technical details, writing your own